Understanding the TikTok Algorithm in 2026

 What does TikTok say about the meaning of its algorithm?

-TikTok says of its algorithm: “A video stream tailored to your interests, making it easy to find content and creators you love … Powered by a recommendation system that delivers content each user is likely to be interested in.”
+TikTok says its algorithm is: “A video stream tailored to your interests, making it easy to find content and creators you love … Powered by a recommendation system that delivers content each user is likely to be interested in.”

-We can't reiterate it enough: user opinions are important to TikTok.
-This is why videos regularly marked “not interested” will have difficulty gaining popularity.
-The impact will be even more significant if your target audience is disinterested.
-However, a “not interested” from a few users who aren’t your typical viewers is not a big deal, as the algorithm curates each “For You” page individually.
+User opinions are important to TikTok.
+Videos regularly marked “not interested” will have difficulty gaining popularity.
+The impact will be even more significant if your target audience is uninterested.
+However, a few “not interested” signals from users who aren’t your typical viewers aren't a big deal, as the algorithm curates each “For You” page individually.

 In addition, the topic or information the video communicates plays an important role.
 Brands and creators should, therefore, make sure to categorise their content clearly.
 Hashtags, which can increase the reach, are particularly helpful.
-You can find a guide for the correct and targeted use of hashtags on TikTok on the Kolsquare blog.
+You can find a guide to the correct and targeted use of TikTok hashtags on the Kolsquare blog.
 Besides, the hashtags in the captions, video transcripts, audio, original sounds, and effects you choose all influence the algorithm.

 The algorithm also considers your device's location and language preferences to decide for whom your content is relevant.
 So, before you start the campaign, check the location your app has selected, the language, and the type of mobile device you are using to post your content.

 On the more social side, TikTok is also known for its trends.
-This means that trending audios or challenges are a great way to reach new target groups, no matter your follower count.
-In fact, 88% of users find that sound is essential on the platform.
+This means trending audio or challenges are a great way to reach new target audiences, no matter your follower count.
+In fact, 88% of users consider sound essential on the platform.
 Typically, tracks with 120 or more beats per minute have the highest view-through rate.

 But remember: trends are short-lived, and you must react quickly to avoid missing the momentum.